coetzeer/coetzeer/_posts/2018-05-09-backup-up-your-iphone.markdown

 layout: post
 title: Backing up your iphone with NextCloud
 date: 2018-05-09
-description: How to back up your precious photos and files from your iphone to a NextCloud instance.
+description: How to back up your precious photos and files from your iPhone to a NextCloud instance.
 img: NextCloud.png # Add image post (optional)
 tags: [nas,NextCloud,iphone] # add tag
 toc: true